divbloxjs/dx-svelte-starter/README.md

 This project aims to be a starting point for new frontend projects that use divbloxjs as their backend.
 It contains all the basics such as routing and a solid UI framework.
 The project will be continuously expanded with new svelte components that we find useful when building frontend solutions on top of divbloxjs.

-To use this as a template in a private repo follow these steps:
+To use this as a template in a private repository follow these steps:

 1. Create your private repository
 2. Create a bare clone of this repository.
 (This is temporary and will be removed so just do it wherever.)